Finding kids activities in Shanghai for your expat children is easier than ever.

 Are you considering relocating to Shanghai, but concerned about activities for your children while here?
 Or maybe you’re already in Shanghai, but looking for more children's activities during after-school hours or on the holidays.

-Don’t worry, there is a wide variety of sports clubs and other kids activities in Shanghai organised by the international schools as well as other organisations.
+Don’t worry, there is a wide variety of sports clubs and other kids activities in Shanghai organized by the international schools as well as other organizations.

 From tennis to swimming, English or American football, frisbee and skateboarding; you can find almost any sports activities your kids enjoy back home.

-We spoke with several expat professionals involved in organising and coaching kids activities in Shanghai.
+For this article we spoke with several expat professionals involved in organizing and coaching kids activities in Shanghai.

-We also have a list of sports clubs for kids Shanghai expats can contact at the end of the article.
+We have a list of sports clubs for expat kids in Shanghai at the end of this article.

 Matthew Pidoux- Health and Physical Education Teacher — Shanghai United International School

 Whether your coming for the long or short term there are fantastic opportunities for expat children of all ages to get into kids activities in Shanghai that will provide endless entertainment, athletic development, and sports education in the city.

 Within the International and Blingual Schools there are opportunities a plenty for students to take part in competitive sporting fixtures during the semester.
 No matter your ability, you will always be considered and invited along to the games if your attitude is right!

 The Elementary Schools with a bilingual emphasis take part in the Shanghai School Sports Association League (SSSA).
 Shanghai United International School (SUIS) and Western International School (WISS) are two of the schools that take part in this league.